2-time champ Venus Williams receives wild card into US Open

 Jack Sock, who was once ranked eighth but has since struggled with injuries, received a wild card along with fellow Americans Emilio Nava and Ernesto Escobedo.

-NCAA singles champion Sam Riffice of Georgia and USTA Boys’ 18s champion Zachary Svajda also got spots into the tournament that starts Aug.
+NCAA singles champion Sam Riffice of Florida and USTA Boys’ 18s champion Zachary Svajda also got spots into the tournament that starts Aug.
 30, along with Australians Max Purcell and Storm Sanders.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports

-Note: This story has been corrected to show that Sam Riffice plays tennis for Florida, not Georgia.